 MITEY have a clear vision: to have a mixed-gender early years workforce, where practitioners can provide the best quality education and care to the children in their settings.
 They also provide a variety of resources, accessible information and support for all those wanting to be involved.

-As a group, we have signed up to the MITEY charter, which is pledge for nurseries, pre-schools, childminders, nannies and other Early Years education settings across the UK.
-Read more below:
+As a group, we have signed up to the MITEY charter, which is pledge for nurseries, Pre-Schools, childminders, nannies and other Early Years education settings across the UK.
+Through this commitment, we:

-- We value men’s capacity to care for and educate children
+- Acknowledge and value men’s capacity to nurture and educate children.

-- We value the benefits to children of being educated and cared for by a diverse, mixed-gender early years workforce
+- Recognise the benefits of a diverse, mixed-gender workforce for children’s development.

 Below is just what a few of our male employees have to say about working within the Early Years Sector at The Old Station Nursery Group: